 Under the IEA's "reference" scenario global oil demand is set to increase such that, by 2030, "the equivalent of almost six times the current capacity of Saudi Arabia" would be needed in extra supply.
 With production from existing conventional oil fields predicted to decline by 50% by 2020, the IEA predicts this supply gap will be met by greater demand for both coal and "unconventional" oil, with the latter providing around 11% of total oil output by 2030.
-According to a November 2010 report by Communities for a Better Environment, processing heavy oil/bitumen blends at 2009 world refining capacity could increase annual CO2 emissions by 1.6 - 3.7 gigatonnes and total petroleum fuel cycle emissions by 14 - 33%, while extraction emissions would add to these percentages.
-[535]
+According to a November 2010 report by Communities for a Better Environment, processing heavy oil/ bitumen blends at 2009 world refining capacity could increase annual $CO_2$ emissions by 1.6 - 3.7 gigatonnes and total petroleum fuel cycle emissions by 14 - 33%, while extraction emissions would add to these percentages.
+[536]

 The possibility of exploiting unconventional fossil fuels is providing an alternative to addressing the need to convert to other forms of energy supply and is providing a means of perpetuating the empire of fossil fuel moguls, who seem more concerned with monetary gains than with the quality of life and the very existence of the next generation.
 World leaders are already failing to curb fossil fuel demand.
 This trend risks "tipping the world over the brink in terms of climate change," the Friends of the Earth report claimed.
-[536]
+[537]

-"The total amount of carbon in the oilsands resource-one of the largest hydrocarbon deposits on the planet-is roughly 200 gigatons of carbon.
-This is a huge amount of carbon.
-It is just under two thirds of the total amount of carbon emitted by fossil fuel combustion in human history.
-The oilsands resource alone is almost a third of the amount of atmospheric "head room" we have left before we hit 1000 gigatons of cumulative carbon emissions, a value widely seen threshold where the risks of dangerous climate change become substantial.
+"The oilsands resource alone is almost a third of the amount of atmospheric "head room" we have left before we hit 1000 gigatons of cumulative carbon emissions, a value widely seen threshold where the risks of dangerous climate change become substantial.
 Large-scale development of oil sands and similar heavy oil resources around the world builds an industrial inertia towards development of these resources, and in that context the development of oil sands constitutes a growing global threat."
-David Keith, Canadian Research Chair in Energy and the Environment, University of Calgary [537]
+David Keith, Canadian Research Chair in Energy and the Environment, University of Calgary [538]